Seed-to-Seed: Unpaired Image Translation in Diffusion Seed Space

-Our model is not limited to the task of Day-to-Night translation. \Cref{fig:bdd_domains} demonstrates additional translations suitable for automotive datasets, applied to both day and night source images.
+\Cref{fig:bdd_domains} qualitatively demonstrates our model's performance for weather translations, compared to SoTA GAN-based methods.
 Specifically, we experimented with Clear-to-Foggy and Clear-to-Rainy translations.
 Additional results, as well as night-time examples, are provided in the supplementary material.
 To train \emph{sts-GAN} for these weather translations, we utilized clear and rainy images from \emph{BDD100k} (both day and night) and foggy images from both the ``light fog'' and ``dense fog'' splits of the \emph{DENSE} dataset~\cite{bijelic2020seeing}.
 While primarily focused on automotive translations, our model is versatile enough to be generalized for classic object-level edits.
 Qualitative examples showcasing representative non-automotive applications are provided in \Cref{fig:non_automotive} and are extended in the supplementary material.